Analyse and Interpret Time Series Features

 You can install the stable version of theftdlc from CRAN:

-The theft package for R facilitates user-friendly access to a structured analytical workflow for the extraction of time-series features from six different feature sets (or a set of user-supplied features): "catch22", "feasts", "Kats", "tsfeatures", "tsfresh", and "TSFEL".
+The theft package for R facilitates user-friendly access to a structured analytical workflow for the extraction of time-series features from six different feature sets (and any number of individual user-supplied features): "catch22", "feasts", "kats", "tsfeatures", "tsfresh", and "tsfel".

 theftdlc extends this feature-based ecosystem by providing a suite of functions for analysing, interpreting, and visualising time-series features calculated using theft.
 Functionality including data quality assessments and normalisation methods, low dimensional projections (linear and nonlinear), data matrix and feature distribution visualisations, time-series classification machine learning procedures, statistical hypothesis testing, and various other statistical and graphical tools.